Synthesizing Optimally Resilient Controllers: Discussion

-Finally, let us consider prefix-independence.
-If the winning condition is not prefix-independent, then the algorithm presented in Section~\ref{sec_results} does not compute the resilience of vertices correctly anymore.
-As an example, consider the family~$\game_k= (\arena, \wincond_k)$ of games shown in Figure~\ref{fig:prefix-dependent}.
-In $\game_k$, it is the goal of Player~$0$ to avoid more than~$k$ visits to~$v$.
-Such a visit only occurs via a disturbance or if the initial vertex is $v$.
+In each of the~$\game_k$, a visit to~$v$ only occurs via a disturbance or if the initial vertex is $v$.
 Hence, we have~$r_{\game_k}(v) = k$ and~$r_{\game_k}(v') = k+1$.
-Applying the algorithm from Section~\ref{sec_results}, however, the initial ranking function~$r_0$ has an empty domain, since we have $\winreg_1(\game_k) = \emptyset$.
+If we apply the algorithm from Section~\ref{sec_results}, however, the initial ranking function~$r_0$ has an empty domain, since we have $\winreg_1(\game_k) = \emptyset$.
 Thus, the computation of the~$r_j$ immediately stabilizes, yielding~$r^*$ with empty domain.
-This is a counterexample to the generalization of Lemma~\ref{lemma_rank_correctness} to prefix-dependent winning conditions.
+Hence, that algorithm does, in general, not compute the correct resilience if only the implication from right to left from the definition of prefix-independence is satisfied.